feilipu/Arduino_FreeRTOS_Library/doc/tick_sources.md

 }
 ```

 ## Performance considerations
 When selecting the duration for the time slice, the following should be kept in mind.

 ### Granularity
-Note that Timer resolution (or granularity) is affected by integer math division and the time slice selected.
+Note that Timer resolution (or granularity) is affected by integer maths division and the time slice selected.
 For example, trying to measure 50ms using a 120ms time slice won't work.

 ### Context switching
 In preemptive mode, tasks which are actively executing (i.e., those not waiting for a semaphore or queue) might be switched every time tick, depending on their priority.
-Switching the context involves pushing all CPU's registers of old task and poping all registers of new task.
+Switching the context involves pushing all CPU's registers of old task and popping all registers of new task.
 The shorter your time slice is, the bigger of overhead this becomes.

 In cooperative mode, context overhead is not a factor.

 ### Calculations
 On MCUs lacking the hardware division operation like AVR, a special care should be taken to avoid division operations.
-Where unavoidable, operations with divisor of power of 2 work best because they are performed with bitwise shifting, whereas an arbitrary value results in a software division operation taking ~200 clock cycles (for a uint16 operand).
+Where unavoidable, operations with divisor of power of 2 work best because they are performed with bitwise shifting, whereas an arbitrary value results in a software division operation taking ~200 clock cycles (for a `uint16_t` operand).

 You might encounter a division when calculating delays, e.g. converting milliseconds to ticks:

 ```cpp
    TickType_t ticks = delay_millis / portTICK_PERIOD_MS
 ```